benyanko/DeepLearningAndAI/README.md

 * [Description](#description)

 ## General info
-A collection of Deep Learning And AI projects using Tensorflow, numpy, pandas, matplotlib, sklearn.metrics.
+A collection of Deep Learning And AI projects using Tensorflow, Keras, numpy, pandas, matplotlib, sklearn.metrics.

 ## Description
 Description for each project: